TheEt1234/libox_computer/DOCS.md

 - dig(pos, name) - digs a node with a tool (the tool's name is in... name), does not wear out the tool
 - drop(pos, name) - drops a node
 ### If you are worried about lag:

 - all the node.* functions get accounted for their lag, so it respects the 3ms limit

 ### If you are worried about balance:
 - You can set a setting that will force the world modifying functions to wait more
-- The dig_node function will *always* wait the amount of time the tool takes to destroy the node, keep that in mind *when limiting the other actions..., don't make placing take 2x more as digging... :>*
+- The dig_node function will *always* wait the amount of time the tool takes to destroy the node, keep that in mind *when limiting the other actions..., so don't make placing take 2x more as digging... :>*